DrJonYearsley/OPRAM/julia/README.md

 ----------| --------------------------------
-meteo_to_jld.jl  | Convert Met Eireann gridded csv files of gridded temperatures into a jld2 file meteoUK_to_jld2.jl | Convert UK Met Office netCDF files of gridded temperatures into a jld2 file translate_to_jld.jl  | Convert Met Eireann TRANSLATE csv files of gridded temperatures into a jld2 file
+meteo_to_jld.jl  | Convert Met Eireann gridded csv files of gridded temperatures into a jld2 file meteoUK_to_jld2.jl | Convert UK Met Office netCDF files of gridded temperatures into a jld2 file translate_to_jld.jl  | Convert Met Eireann TRANSLATE csv files of mean daily gridded temperatures into a jld2 file translatemaxmin_to_jld.jl  | Convert Met Eireann TRANSLATE csv files of max and min daily gridded temperatures into a jld2 file